Address: Newcastle upon Tyne

 Role in RD-Connect:

-Within RD-Connect's sister project Neuromics, Hanns is disease coordinator for the congenital myasthenic syndromes, and in this and several other exome sequencing projects is responsible for gene discovery and work on disease modifying factors influencing severity of phenotype.
+Within RD-Connect's sister project Neuromics, Hanns was the disease coordinator for the congenital myasthenic syndromes, and in this and several other exome sequencing projects was responsible for gene discovery and work on disease modifying factors influencing severity of phenotype.